freebirdjs/freebird-base/docs/Netcore_Class.md

 ********************************************
 <a name="API_devRead"></a>
 ### .devRead(permAddr, attrName, callback)
-Enable this device.
-Transportation is working.
+Read an attribute from the remote device.

 **Arguments:**